Artists Who Died Before 40: Jean-Antoine Watteau

 — St. Francis of Assisi

 The following year, he became employed as an assistant to the painter Claude Gillot.
-One of Gillot’s favorite subjects was the characters of the “commedia dell’art” which were the actors that had been expelled from France several years before.
+One of Gillot’s favorite subjects was the characters of the “Commedia dell’ art” which were the actors that had been expelled from France several years before.
 These would also become a lifelong favorite and passion of Watteau’s.
 He later went to work for an interior decorator and discovered a style in elegance, where also he was able to see the magnificent canvases of Peter Paul Rubens painted for the Queen Marie de Medici.
 The Flemish painter, Rubens, then became a major influence for him.
 He studied and copied as many as he could find, together with the Venetian masters that were in a collection of his patron and friend, the banker Pierre Crozet.

-Paintings of romance
+Paintings of Romance

 It was interesting to note that even though most of his paintings seem to epitomize the aristocratic elegance of the Régence, he never actually had any aristocratic patrons.
 He painted most of his work for bourgeois who were bankers and dealers.
 He naturally romanticized the life of the aristocracy even though he lived most of his short life under the oppressive climate of the Louis XIV reign.
 Many of his paintings seem to display the frivolous life of the idle aristocracy in sober melancholy.
 He seems one of the modern sensibilities for such works.
-His works didn’t fit into any category before devised by the French academy.
+His works didn’t fit into any category before devised by the French Academy.
 Rather than reject his work they created a new category: fête galante or courtship party.
 He catered to private patrons rather than the government as so many before him had, yet he wanted recognition from the government appointed academy.
-His scenes being reminiscent of the mythologized land of Arcadia but without the mythological scenes, he was able to please both the private patrons and receive the highest ranking at the Académie.
+His scenes were reminiscent of the mythologized land of Arcadia but without the mythological scenes, he was able to please both the private patrons and receive the highest ranking at the Académie.